 If this is how you've been thinking, read on.
 Roommates who sign a lease agree to pay the landlord a certain total amount of rent each month, just like you.

 The landlord cares only about getting paid that full amount each month -- how you and a roommate choose to split that total rent is between you.
 This is known in legal jargon as "joint and several liability."

 As an example, say you rent a two-bedroom apartment with a roommate at a rent of $1,400 per month.
 You've agreed with your roommate that you'll owe $800 and your roommate will owe $600 each month, given that your bedroom is bigger and has a better view.
 A few months into your lease, your roommate tells you he won't be able to pay some or all of his rent this month.
 Even if you pay your full $800 share, you'll both be in violation of the lease if you give your landlord any amount less than the $1,400 by the due date.

 What About a Written Roommate Agreement?

-Even if you've signed an agreement with your roommate splitting the rent, you'll still both be liable to the landlord for the full amount of the rent.
+Even if you and your roommates signed an agreement about splitting the rent, you'll still both be liable to the landlord for the full amount of the rent.